yeken/socialclub/readme.md

 ```
 git push origin NEW_BRANCH_NAME
 ```
 Will push your code to your *fork*.
+If you get a `remote: Invalid username or password.` read [this article](http://stackoverflow.com/questions/29297154/github-invalid-username-or-password).
+Basically the repo url should be git@github.com:YOUR_NAME/YOUR_FORK.git and the same with the `upstream` remote.

 You then need to [create a pull request](https://help.github.com/articles/about-pull-requests/)